robinboncoeur/Art/docs/writing/2DE-1stEd.md

 "And the crates?"

 "No shelving.
-And the rails are laughable—pre-teen dance costumes would struggle.
+And the rails are laughable — pre-teen dance costumes would struggle.
 And there's, what, three?"
 She snorted.
 "So yes, a bit of adjusting needs doing."

 My grip tightened on my phone as I got up to flick the kettle on.

 "Anything for Charli to be doing yet?"
 I asked.

-A pause—long enough to feel.
+A pause — long enough to feel.

 "Yes and no. Charli is—" I heard a soft sigh.
 Sarah, at a loss.
 "Look, this is all a bit new... for both of us."
 I waited, watching little bubbles form at the bottom of the glass kettle.
 "I do think she'll get up to speed," she said finally, "but I'll be honest, Celeste, she's a bit of a babe in the woods.
 This isn't Wardrobe anymore."